 Alarm as workers seek a bigger slice of economic pie

-US Council of Economic Advisers and others railing against rise of socialism is a sign of worry among power elites
+Trump’s economic advisers see reds under every bed, a sign power elites are worried

-An employee works at an Amazon fulfillment centre.
-Amazon’s decision to up the hourly rate of some of it’s warehouse employees (to $15 an hour) has clearly rung alarm bells.
+Amazon’s decision to up the pay of some of its warehouse employees (to $15 an hour) has rung alarm bells.
 Photograph: Lindsey Wasson/Reuters

-Unlike Donald Trump, President Michael D Higgins doesn’t have a Council of Economic Advisers.
-Given the powers available to the Irish head of state, it would be tough to justify the expenditure on such bigwigs .
+Unlike US president Donald Trump, President Michael D Higgins doesn’t have a Council of Economic Advisers.
+Given the powers available to the Irish head of State, it would be tough to justify the expenditure on such bigwigs.

 Even though Trump has many levers of economic policy available to him, it’s not clear if he listens to anybody, let alone his formal group of experts.
-Maybe their expenses aren’t justified either.
-Their reports are mostly unread but occasionally are gems.
-One such has just appeared.

-The US Council of Economic Advisers produces economic reports for the president.
-They usually amount to more-or-less partisan puff pieces designed to give academic cover to whatever the president is up to.
-The latest report, a 72-page tome on the evils of socialism, would never have seen the light of day in President Higgins administration.
-Indeed, given his public statements on economics, I can imagine him disagreeing with just about every word.
+Maybe his council’s expenses aren’t justified either.
+The economic reports it produces usually amount to more-or-less partisan puff pieces designed to give academic cover to whatever the president is up to.
+Most are unread, but occasionally a gem comes along and one such has just appeared.

 There are a number of strands to this.
-Bernie Saunders, and others, are self-described socialists.
-But it’s not a form of socialism we, or President Higgins, would recognise.
+Saunders and others are self-described socialists.
+But it’s not a form of socialism we would recognise.
 The main – but not only – battleground is healthcare.
-I have lost count of the number of otherwise sensible Americans who have told me that government provided health services mean that I live in a communist country.
+I have lost count of the number of otherwise sensible Americans who have told me that government-provided health services mean that I live in a communist country.

 This gulf between Europe and the US is as wide as it is deep.
 It is the key marker of the cultural divide.
-The British, for example, may be more divided than in living memory over Brexit but are utterly committed to the NHS: Monday’s budget will see a Tory chancellor repeat the actions of his previous Labour counterparts with confirmation of a large boost to healthcare spending.
+The British, for example, may be more divided than in living memory over Brexit but are utterly committed to the National Health Service: Monday’s budget will see a Tory chancellor repeat the actions of his previous Labour counterparts with confirmation of a large boost to NHS spending.

 The only thing that divides British politicians’ health policies is the size of the spending increase they would allow.

+There is a battleground between capital and labour and only one side has been winning

-But the Council of Economic Advisers is not just worried about socialised medicine.
+But in the US, the president’s economic advisers are not just worried about socialised medicine.
 Implicit in their report is a concern that workers may be about to demand a bigger share of the pie.

 Trump’s advisers have been widely attacked for their undergraduate understanding – or maybe faith – in how the labour market works.
-They seem to believe that that market operates efficiently and that workers get what they deserve.
+They seem to believe that it operates efficiently and workers get what they deserve.
 The fact that many people haven’t seen a real wage increase for decades is seen as a normal functioning of the market and, therefore, is an efficient and justifiable outcome.
-If corporate profits are at all time highs – and keep growing – at a time of flat wages, well, that’s just the way the cookie crumbles.
+If corporate profits are at all-time highs – and keep growing – at a time of flat wages, well, that’s just the way the cookie crumbles.
 Nothing to worry about there.

 But the report wouldn’t exist if there wasn’t anything for the plutocracy to worry about.
 That relationship between profits and wages has got a lot of people around the world worried and is seen as a key driver of populism.